nuthx/trophaxse/README.md

 # Releases
 V1.3:
-+ Fixed Issues with inconsistant timestamping.
++ Fixed Issues with inconsistant timestamping, and added support for 3.70
 https://bitbucket.org/SilicaAndPina/trophaxse/downloads/TrophaxSEv1.3.vpk
 V1.2:
 + Attempted to fix some issues with timezones, and bypassed the <1/1/2015 restriction on the PSVita.